theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/reading-sap-tables-directly-with-readtable.md

 old_url: /ERPConnect-EN/default.aspx?pageid=reading-sap-tables-directly-with-readtable
 ---

-**The sample code is located in the ERPConnect installaltion directory in the ReadSAPTable directory**
+This section shows how to use the *ReadTable* class.<br>

-A recurrent task in daily work with SAP and .Net applications is to read directly from tables of the SAP system.
-You can use the ReadTable class to manage this demand.
+A recurrent task when working with SAP and .NET applications is to read directly from tables of the SAP system.
+The *ReadTable* class enables access to that data.

+### Reading Data From Tables

-The sample below shows how to select data from the table.
-The result is passed back via an easy-to-use ADO.NET table object.
+The following sample shows how to use the *ReadTable* class to select data from the SAP table *MAKT* and how to process the ADO.NET result table object.

-In this sample we want to read material description texts, which are located in the table MAKT.
-So we need the two columns MATNR (material number) and MAKTX (material description).
+- This sample reads the material description texts of the table *MAKT*.
+For this the columns *MATNR* (material number) and *MAKTX* (material text) are needed.

-Furthermore we want only the English texts so we have to add the WHERE statement SPRAS='EN'.
-SPRAS is the column which contains the language keys.
+- To make sure only the English language texts are read, add a corresponding WHERE statement `SPRAS='EN'`(SPRAS is the column that contains the language keys).

-The method Run executes the query and passes back the ADO.NET table.

 <details>
 <summary>Click to open C# example.</summary>